 Carnival of Souls is a Reserved List rare from Urza's Destiny.
 This enchantment sees some play in the Yawgmoth, Thran Physician cEDH deck.
 It can be used for mana acceleration or as a combo piece.
 It can be used for mana acceleration and as a combo piece.
-While a niche card, Carnival of Souls is an inexpensive option for cEDH.
+Even though Carnival of Souls sees niche play, it is an inexpensive option for cEDH.

 This list is short due in part to the nature of the Reserved List.
 Since Reserved List cards are not reprinted; increased demand for a card can drive prices past $5.00.
 Also, the rise in popularity of cEDH has push prices higher for Reserved List cards like Gilded Drake and Transmute Artifact.
-Abeyance, Altar of Bone, and Carnival of Souls are inexpensive Reserved List cards that can make an impactful splash in cEDH.
+Abeyance, Altar of Bone, and Carnival of Souls are inexpensive Reserved List cards that can impact cEDH.

 *The information in this article is of my own knowledge and opinion.
 It is meant for informational purposes only.*

 Magic: The Gathering's Ikoria Lair of Behemoths brought new mechanics to the game.
 The companion mechanic has turned out to be powerful across constructed formats.
 Yorion, Sky Nomad is one of ten new companion creatures from Ikoria.
 As a companion, Yorion requires players to include at least twenty additional cards in their starting deck.
 Increasing a deck's card count can inadvertently increase the price to build it.
 Running a 95 card decklist is a 26.7% increase over a normal 75 card decklist.
 However, a deck's price jump may not always align with the card count increase.